 Adriana Reyes focuses her practice on corporate and investment-based immigration law.
 She advises foreign entrepreneurs, athletes, entertainers and professionals in general immigration matters and investors in the EB-5 immigrant investor program.
 As part of her practice, she works alongside tax and estate planning attorneys to counsel high net worth individuals on comprehensive cross-border investment and immigration planning.
 She also provides pro-bono legal services to victims of domestic violence through Volunteer Legal Services of Texas.
 Adriana is licensed in Texas and Mexico and holds an LL.M. degree from The University of Texas School of Law.
 During her spare time, Adriana enjoys exploring the Austin trails.

-Shelby O’Brien is a civil litigation and appellate attorney at Enoch Kever PLLC.
-Before joining Enoch Kever, Shelby served as mandamus attorney and staff attorney for Justice Eva Guzman at the Texas Supreme Court.
-In addition to serving on the Travis County Women Lawyers’ Association Board of Directors, Shelby serves on the Austin Bar Association Civil Appellate Section’s Governing Council and the Austin Court of Appeals Pro Bono Committee.
+Shelby O’Brien is a partner at Enoch Kever PLLC where her practice focuses on civil litigation and appeals.
+Before joining Enoch Kever, Shelby served as a staff attorney at the Texas Supreme Court.
+In addition to serving on the Travis County Women Lawyers’ Association Board of Directors, Shelby serves on the Austin Bar Association Civil Appellate Section’s Governing Council and the Austin Court of Appeals’ Pro Bono Committee.
 Shelby received her J.D. with Honors from the University of Texas School of Law and a B.A. in English Literature from the University of Maryland.
 She is board certified in civil appellate law by the Texas Board of Legal Specialization.